Applying for medical school was all about having enough courage.

 That was one of the messages Simran Lehal shared when she returned to her hometown as part of a health care travelling roadshow held at Lake City Secondary School’s Williams Lake campus Wednesday.

 “In 2014 I decided to apply to medicine,” Lehal told the Tribune.
-“Either I was going to stay working in government or pursue medical studies.”
+“Either I was going to stay in the education field or pursue medical studies.”

 When she applied to medical school, the Northern Medical Program at the University of Northern B.C. was her first choice and she got in her first try, she added.

 Lehal is in her third year of the program now and helped plan this year’s roadshow with stops in Quesnel, Williams Lake and 100 Mile House.

 The purpose of the roadshows is three-fold, Lehal said.